Evaluation System is under constant review by the Faculty. Any of the

 well as suspend trainees, pending ratification by the Faculty

 Postgraduate Promotions Committee.
 The Committee must review and approve

 any decision taken by a Program Promotions Committee or by the Associate

 Dean which requires the withdrawal of a trainee from a training program,

 for academic or non-academic reasons.

-becomes available.
+evaluations made by residents.
 This type of feedback is most important

 in helping to continue to improve the format and quality of the

 page was last edited on